abitofhelp/servicelib/README.md

 [![codecov](https://codecov.io/gh/abitofhelp/servicelib/graphs/sunburst.svg)](https://codecov.io/gh/abitofhelp/servicelib)

 ## Overview
+### Note: The Family-Service repository implements a GraphQL service using ServiceLib.
+It serves as an excellent illustration of ServiceLib's capabilities and potential.

 ServiceLib is a comprehensive Go library designed to accelerate the development of robust, production-ready microservices.
 It provides a collection of reusable components and utilities that address common challenges in service development, allowing developers to focus on business logic rather than infrastructure concerns.